Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Regimes for quantum speed-up

 We ultimately find that the number of arithmetic operations needed to estimate the ratio of the kernel to the size of the set of all $k$-simplices within additive error $\epsilon$ is, assuming that the sample variance in the estimates yielded by Algorithm~\ref{alg:classical} is $\sigma^2$, is in

-where $\kappa$ is the ratio of the largest eigenvalue to the smallest non-zero eigenvalue, which plays the role of the condition number of the combinatorial Laplacian, and $|E|$ is the size of the edge set.
-This shows that even in cases where the dimension is exponentially large, we can use path integration to estimate the ratio of the dimension of the kernel of the combinatorial Laplacian to the dimension $d_k$ of the space of $k-1$-simplices using a number of operations that scales polynomially with the dimension provided that the standard deviation $D$, $\sigma$, $\kappa$ and $\gamma_{M}^{-1}$ and the inverse clique density are at most polynomially large in $n$.
-We show, under much more restrictive assumptions, that $\sigma$ can also be polynomially large in \append{PIMCdequant}.
+where $\kappa$ is the ratio of the largest eigenvalue to the smallest non-zero eigenvalue, i.e.\ the condition number of the combinatorial Laplacian, $|E|$ is the size of the edge set in the input graph, and $|\text{Cl}_k(G)|$ is the number of $k$-cliques in the input graph (this is \textit{not} equal to $d_{k-1}$ in general!).
+This shows that even in cases where the dimension is exponentially large, we can use path integration to estimate {the ratio $\dim \ker \Delta_k/d_{k-1}$} using a number of operations that scales polynomially with the number of vertices $n$ provided that $\sigma$, $D$, $\kappa$, $\gamma_{M}^{-1}$, and $|\mathrm{Cl}_k(G)|^{-1}$ are at most $\mathrm{poly}(n)$.
+We also show that $\sigma$ can be polynomially large in some cases in \append{PIMCdequant}.

-The key point behind this dequantization result is that while an exponentially large dimension is a necessary condition for an exponential speedup for quantum TDA, it is not a sufficient condition.
+Quantum algorithms for TDA were thought to outperform classical counterparts in the clique dense case \cite{Casper}, but this algorithm serves as a counter-example.
+Another key point behind this dequantization result is that while an exponentially large dimension is a necessary condition for an exponential speedup for quantum TDA, it is not a sufficient condition.
 This implies that further work is needed in order to understand when, and even if, quantum algorithms can provide truly exponential advantages relative to all classical randomized algorithms for TDA.

+Apers \textit{et al}.~\cite{Apers22} subsequently developed another classical path-integral Monte Carlo algorithm which can also be efficient in some of the regimes where the quantum algorithm for Betti number estimation works best.
+It is therefore natural to investigate how it fares compared to our classical and quantum algorithms.
+They study additive error estimation of the normalized Betti number, so we focus on comparing the runtime of their algorithm for this case.